nikkijuk/PlainRssReader/README.md

 # Known bugs

-User given url is not checked, and when trying to use wrong url during startup app will crash.
-Sorry.
-No safety net there.
-- This bug is pretty annoying, since after giving false URL one needs to manually clear setting of App to get it starting again.
+User given url is not checked (syntax, existence).
+When app uses incorrect url app is rendering empty list.
+User has hard time of knowing what went wrong, so it would be nice to verify url when given and show error message when url can't be reached.

 [Coursera Android Programming Capstone]: https://www.coursera.org/learn/aadcapstone/home/welcome "Coursera Android Capstone"